ozzann/my-vagrant/README.md

    Because puppet master sends application's files to puppet agent, a static mount point is configured.
 It is managed in another puppet config file **/etc/puppet/fileserver.conf**.

+   In order not to hardcode Puppet Master's and Puppet Agent's IPs, the description of the Puppet Master in **nodes.json** contains a reference to Puppet Agent.

    - **bootstrap-production.sh**